Hidden-charm $uds\,c\bar c$ pentaquarks as flavor eigenstates in a constituent quark model: Results

 which have been determined by calculating within the same theoretical framework the masses of the light $(uds)$-baryon with $I=0$, $J=1/2^+$ ($\Lambda$-like configuration):

 to be compared with $M(\Lambda)=1154$ MeV of Ref.~\cite{Silvestre-Brac:1996myf}.
 For the lowest $s$-wave charmonium states, we have~\cite{Gordillo:2020sgc}.

 Therefore, pentaquark Ia lies above the $J/\psi\,\Lambda$ threshold and can decay into this experimentally observed channel.
 In contrast, pentaquark Ib lies below $J/\psi\,\Lambda$ but above $\eta_c\,\Lambda$, implying that it should predominantly decay by that channel.
 The same pattern holds for IIa and IIb.
-All this implies that the masses corresponding to the flavor singlets, i.e.:

-are perfectly compatible with the experimental structures $P_{cs}(4459)$ and $P_{cs}(4338)$, respectively.
-The reason that the others have not been observed so far is that the $\eta_c\,\Lambda$ decay channel, into which they would be allowed to decay, has not been investigated.
+The states Ia and IIa have the same set of spin, color and isospin eigenvalues, but belong to different flavor states.
+The state Ia corresponds to $F^2=0$, while IIa belongs to the $F^2=3$ sector.
+This means that their spin-color-flavor wavefunctions are orthogonal to each other and can provide candidate structures associated with the two observed pentaquarks.
+The masses obtained for these states are found to be compatible with the experimental $P_{cs}$ signals within the uncertainties of the model.
+We emphasize, however, that these states arise from different symmetry-constrained constructions of the wave function and should therefore be interpreted as distinct realizations of the system associated with different internal correlation patterns.
+The reason the additional states we obtained (Ib and IIb) have not been observed so far could be that the $\eta_c\,\Lambda$ decay channel, into which they would be allowed to decay, to our knowledge, has not been yet investigated.

-We have then {\em two} candidates for the {\em two} experimentally observed pentaquarks.
-If, instead of forcing the total wavefunction to be an eigenvector of the flavor operator, the strange quark is treated as distinguishable from the $u$ and $d$ quarks, only a single flavor configuration survives, for instance:
+To obtain those two candidates for the two experimental pentaquarks, we have to consider eigenfunctions of the flavor (not only isospin) operator.
+If we break the flavor symmetry at the level of the wavefunction, we end up with a single $I=0$ configuration:

 what produces a single family of functions:

 that are not eigenvectors of the full flavor operator.
 After applying the antisymmetric operator, we are left with 7 functions (out of 15), whose combinations produce a single state (pentaquark III), whose quantum numbers are also compatible with the experimental assignment $J^P=1/2^-$ and $I=0$.
 We predict its mass to be: